akail/cookiecutter-data-science/{{ cookiecutter.repo_name }}/README.md

     │
     ├── docs               <- A default Sphinx project; see sphinx-doc.org for details │
+    ├── .gitignore         <- Avoids uploading data, credentials, outputs, system files, etc │
     ├── models             <- Trained and serialized models, model predictions, or model summaries │
     ├── notebooks          <- Jupyter notebooks.
-Naming convention is a number (for ordering), │                         the creator's initials, and a short `-` delimited description, e.g.
+Naming convention is a number (for ordering), │   │                     the creator's initials, and a short `-` delimited description, e.g.
-    │                         `1.0-jqp-initial-data-exploration`.
+    │   │                     `1.0-jqp-initial-data-exploration`.
+    │   │
+    │   ├── README.md      <- README with specific information related to using notebooks
+    │   ├── eda            <- Exploratory Data Analysis.
+For short term usage │   ├── poc            <- Proof of concept
+    │   ├── modeling       <- Model building and training
+    │   └── evaluation     <- How good is the model
     │
     ├── references         <- Data dictionaries, manuals, and all other explanatory materials.
     │